joomla-extensions/boilerplate/README.md

 - Modules
 - Plugins
 - A Template
-- A Package, to distrute everything else.
+- A Package, to distrute everything.

 ## Benefits